By the time we get to June in Barcelona the first beach swim is already in the rear view mirror.

 Still don’t know what to do in Barcelona in June?
 You’re probably beyond hope if you don’t like this:

-Spain’s biggest outdoor party is held on the night of June 23rd 2020.
+Spain’s biggest outdoor party will be held on the night of June 23rd 2021.

 The Bonfires of Saint John (Las Hogueras de San Juan) have their roots in summer solstice traditions of ancient times – fires were lit to defend against evil spirits believed to roam freely as the sun turned southward again.